babab/tagfile/README.rst

 - scan all files in a directory (media-path) recursively
 - ignore files when scanning according to rules in user config
 - maintain a list of media-paths to prune/scan on a regular basis
-- index files with their checksums into a sqlite database
+- index files with their checksums, size and MIME-type into a sqlite database
-- index filesize and MIME-type of files
+- show a list of files in index, sortable by checksum, size and mimetype
+- find duplicate files, based on checksums
+- find files by matching on checksum, mimetype, size, name or substring of name and/or path
 - prune index from files that got moved or deleted
-- find duplicate files, based on checksums
-- find files by checksum, mimetype, size, name or substring of name and/or path
+- print results of **list** and **find** commands terminated with a null character to use for piping to other utilities like xargs.

 Features to be implemented in later versions: